-Niko Geldner, Principal Investigator e-mail
+Niko Geldner, Full Professor e-mail

 Niko Geldner studied biology at the Universities of Mainz, Bordeaux 2 and Tübingen.
 In Tübingen, he started to work in the lab of Gerd Juergens and did his diploma thesis (1998) and PhD thesis (1998-2003) in the same laboratory, working on the role of GNOM in Arabidopsis embryogenesis and the polar localisation of the PIN1 auxin efflux carrier.
 He left Tübingen in 2004 to do a Postdoc as an EMBO and HFSP fellow at the Salk Insitute in La Jolla, California, in the lab of Joanne Chory.
 There, he worked on the endosomal trafficking of the plant steroid receptor kinase BRI1 and developed the WAVE set of sub-cellular compartment markers.
 In summer 2007 he started as an Assistant Professor at the University of Lausanne in September 2007, where he was promoted to Associate Professor in 2012.
 He was awarded a Starting grant of the European Research Council (ERC) in 2007 and a Consolidator grant in 2013.
 In 2011 he became an EMBO Young Investigator and was elected EMBO member in 2017.
+Niko Geldner is now Full Professor at the UNIL, since 2018.

 Tonni Grube Andersen, Postdoc e-mail